AndrewCuHo/PPG-Optical-BG/readme.md

 2. Must temporal and spatial combination -> Inspired from optical flowing (1D LSTM) + 2D CNN (Frequency) ->
 3.	channel squeeze (CHZ-Net)

+Do not consider the time-consuming.
+Optical flow or feature vector or RGB difference (using HOG?).